-Have you ever been there?
-Someone chooses to use reckless words in the heat of an argument and you instantly feel the crushing blow to every fiber of your being.
+Can you relate?
+Someone chooses to use reckless words in the heat of an argument and you instantly feel the crushing blow in every fiber of your being.
 You feel so insignificant, so small, so cut down by the words someone else has spoken.

 When I let my words carelessly “run rampant” it’s a display of those things that are in my heart.